JOIN the AFICIONADOS

 Set high in a mountainside village, at 650 meters above sea level affording fantastic views down to the coast, is The Monastery of Kechrovouni, otherwise known as the Joy of the Angels.
 This Monastery is dedicated to the Dormition of Virgin Mary and was founded by daughters of a wealthy family of Tinos in the 11th or 12th century.

 It is a complex, which includes the main church, smaller churches, as well as auxiliary buildings and the nuns’ cells.
 This is the monastery where Aghia Pelaghia led an ascetic life and had the vision of the Virgin Mary, telling her about Her miraculous icon.

 Tinos’ residents appear to lead lives of singular peace and quietness, but don’t be fooled, for they carry with them incredible traditions from their ancient Greek past.

-For a truly escapist, eco-lux design abode, we highly recommend Diles and Rinies Tinos Hotel and Villas, on the southern tip of the island, a Greek haven scented with wildflowers, orange trees and perched on the shore of the Aegean itself.
+For a truly escapist, eco-lux design abode, we highly recommend Under The Sun, a Greek haven scented with wildflowers, orange trees and perched on the shore of the Aegean itself.